Healthdirect Free Australian health advice you can count on.

 • Curative chemotherapy is designed to directly treat the cancer and try to destroy it, usually without the use of other treatments.

-• Adjuvant chemotherapy is used together with other treatments such as surgery and radiotherapy to increase the chance of successfully destroying the cancer.
+• Adjuvant chemotherapy is used after other cancer treatments such as surgery and radiotherapy to increase the chance of successfully destroying the cancer.

 • Palliative chemotherapy is not usually meant to cure cancer.
-It can be used to reduce cancer size, which can improve symptoms caused by a cancerous tumour or to limit the growth and spread of the cancer and prolong life.
+It can be used to reduce cancer size, which can improve symptoms, or to limit the growth and spread of the cancer.
 This kind of chemotherapy may be used for months or years.

 How is chemotherapy given?

-Chemotherapy can be given in a few different ways, depending on the type of cancer and how far it has spread.
+Chemotherapy can be given in a few different ways, depending on the type of cancer and the chemotherapy medicines being used.

-Chemotherapy is often given directly into your blood through a vein (intravenously, or IV).
-If this is the case, it will often be given at a day hospital or day-treatment centre and you can usually go home between sessions.
-Sessions may last for anywhere between less than an hour and several hours, depending on the kind of chemotherapy you are getting and how you feel during and after treatment.
+Chemotherapy is often given through a vein (intravenously, or IV).
+If this is the case, it will often be given at a day hospital or day-treatment centre.
+You can usually go home between sessions.
+Sessions may last for anywhere between 20 minutes and several hours.
+It depends on the kind of chemotherapy you are getting and how you feel during and after treatment.

-If the medicine needs to be given for only a short time (up to a few days), it can be given through a small plastic tube (cannula) inserted into a vein, usually in your hand or arm.
-It is placed with the help of a small needle in a procedure that is much like how a blood test is performed.
+If the medicine needs to be given for only a short time, it can be given through a small plastic tube (cannula) inserted into a vein, usually in your hand or arm.

-If you need to receive IV treatment for a longer period of time, your doctor or oncologist may discuss adminitstering a ‘port’.
-This kind of intravenous tube which can stay in place for weeks or months, saving you from getting a new IV line every time you receive chemotherapy.
+If you need to receive IV treatment for longer, your doctor or oncologist may suggest using a device that can stay in place for weeks or months.
+This saves you from getting a new IV line every time you receive chemotherapy.

-Chemotherapy can also be given in other ways, for example in the form of tablets or a cream.
+Chemotherapy can also be given in other ways, for example, as tablets or a cream.
 It can also be injected into a specific body area for certain types of cancer.

 What are the side effects of chemotherapy?

-Chemotherapy uses strong medicines which often have side effects.
-Everyone responds differently to chemotherapy; you may experience many or few of these side effects and feel them strongly or only mildly.
+Chemotherapy uses medicines which often have side effects.
+Everyone responds differently to chemotherapy.
+You may experience many or a few side effects and feel them strongly or only mildly.

 How long will I need chemotherapy?